 Dorian Martin writes about various topics for HealthCentral, including Alzheimer’s disease, diet/exercise, menopause and lung cancer.
 Dorian is a health and caregiving advocate living in College Station, TX.
 She has a Ph.D. in educational human resource development.
 Dorian also founded I Start Wondering, which encourages people to embrace a life-long learning approach to aging.
 She teaches Sheng Zhen Gong, a form of Qigong.
 Follow Dorian on Twitter at @dorianmartin, Facebook or Instagram at @doriannmartin.

 Is it just momentary dryness or could it be vaginal atrophy?
 Know these basic facts and treatment options in order to better manage your sexual health.

 Many people reach for over-the-counter antacids and medications to ease physical discomfort after eating a big platter of, say, fried and greasy food.

 If you eat a lot of foods like white bread, breakfast cereals, and pasta, you could have an increased risk of lung cancer, according to this study.

 Many people made New Year’s resolutions to purge their spaces.
 They’re cleaning out their closets, using the Marie “Konmari” Kondo method to “spark joy” in their homes, and trying Feng Shui on their spaces to encourage a visit from prosperity.
 While ...

-To learn what you really need to know, you have to ask the right questions.
+To learn what you really need to know about lung cancer, you have to ask the right questions.
 Here’s how to start.

 Stress can offer real benefits in helping us get out of short-term emergencies.
 However, if it lasts for a long time, stress can wreak havoc with your overall health, according to Dr. Robert Sapolsky, MacArthur Genius Fellow and Professor of Neurolog...